drwl/annotaterb/DEVELOPMENT.md

 ## Linter

-AnnotateRb uses [StandardRb](https://github.com/standardrb/standard).
+Annotaterb uses [StandardRb](https://github.com/standardrb/standard).
 This is open to changing in the future, but was chosen early on to spend as little time on configuring Rubocop.

 ## Development flow
 **If you intend to run integration tests locally, you will need to install the dependencies for dummyapp and setup the respective databases before being able to run them.**